Epilepsy in Adults with TSC

 An important point for adults with TSC to remember is that they need to be advocates for their own health care.
 In the case of severely learning-disabled adults, their parents/caregivers/guardians need to be the advocate to achieve the best seizure control possible while also optimizing the individual’s quality of life.
 Health care providers should remember that every individual with TSC deserves the best quality of life possible, so they should work with the caregivers to reach a balance between seizure control and side effects of the medication.

-There are many treatment options for epilepsy, including anti-epileptic medications, the vagus nerve stimulator, responsive neurostimulation, surgery and dietary therapies.
+There are many treatment options for epilepsy, including anti-seizure medications, the vagus nerve stimulator, responsive neurostimulation, surgery and dietary therapies.

-- Anti-epileptic medications: There are numerous choices of anti-epileptic medications for the treatment of epilepsy in adults with TSC.
+- Anti-seizure medications: There are numerous choices of anti-seizure medications for the treatment of epilepsy in adults with TSC.
 Working with a knowledgeable neurologist, you should identify the medication that will best treat the specific seizure type you have while minimizing the side effects.
-Some anti-epileptic medications will treat other conditions, such as migraine headaches so this will be considered in the choice of medication.
+Some anti-seizure medications will treat other conditions, such as migraine headaches so this will be considered in the choice of medication.

 - Epilepsy Surgery: Surgical approaches to treating epilepsy in individuals with TSC are becoming more and more refined and successful.
 When the seizure focus can be identified using brain imaging and EEG, then that portion of the brain can be surgically removed as long as it would not remove a portion of the brain critical to the individual’s quality of life, such as physical or language abilities.
 Although surgery is more commonly used in children with TSC, some adults with TSC have undergone surgery with great success.
 If an individual and his or her neurologist determine that this treatment should be considered, the individual should consult with an epilepsy surgery program.